 A number of major tech companies including Google and Microsoft have attempted to introduce PHRs over the years, but so far Apple's iteration seems to have more staying power than its predecessors.

-Apple said today that more than 500 U.S. institutions across 11,000 are currently supporting Health Records, including some major public provider organizations like the Department of Veterans Affairs.
+Apple said today that more than 500 U.S. institutions across 11,000 care locations are currently supporting Health Records, including some major public provider organizations like the Department of Veterans Affairs.

 In addition to working with major EHR vendors like Allscripts, Epic, Cerner and InterSystems to integrate the tool and enable its functionality both domestically and abroad, the company has also seen support for its PHR platform from remote-monitoring and virtual-health startups such as One Drop and Heal, to name a few.